AOEpeople/aoe_technology_radar/README.md

 ## Usage for your own radar?
 The generator is free to use under Open Source License - in fact there are already some other Radars published based on our Radar and there are also Contributions back.
-(There is a list of planned features below in case someone wants to contribute :-)

 However, please be aware: